Benefits of Using a Water Softener

 Soft water helps water flow easily in plumbing.
-Hard water causes mineral sediment to build up in your pipes and fixtures.
-This can cause clogs and reduced water pressure.
+Hard water causes mineral deposits to build up in your pipes and fixtures.
+This can create clogs and reduced water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in shorter than 18 months.
-Soft water preserves the brilliance and full flow for faucets and showerheads, nearly as well as the day they were installed.
+Soft water preserves the brilliance and full flow for faucets and showerheads, nearly as well as the day they were put in.

 Soft water is lacks minerals.
-It doesn’t leave deposits in pipes or limit water flow in fixtures.
+It doesn’t leave deposits in pipes or restrict water flow in fixtures.

 Over time, hard water can cause minerals to build up in your washing machine and dishwasher.

-The mineral deposits in hard water form limescale when they get hot.
+The mineral deposits in hard water make limescale when they get hot.
 This can spread over the heating elements in your appliances, decreasing life span and efficiency.

-As a result, your appliances may need repeated repairs or need to be swapped out earlier.
+As a result, your appliances may need repeated service or need to be swapped out ahead of time.